 Indicator 12: Data protection laws (indexed value)

 We indexed the data protection laws indicator by assigning a value from 0 to 5 depending on the existence and completeness of legislation regarding personal data protection in a country.
 The quality of data protection was benchmarked against the EU’s General Data Protection Directive as the best example of personal data protection legislation.
-The values were assigned in the following order: 0 - no specific laws or data (none); 1 - some data protection law(s); 2 - independent authority and law(s), 3 - partially adequate laws, 4 - adequate laws, 5 - GDPR.
+The values were assigned in the following order: 0 - no specific laws or data (none); 1 - some data protection law(s); 2 - independent authority and law(s), 3 - partially adequate laws, 4 - adequate laws, 5 - GDPR level of data protection.
 To index the assigned values, they were divided by the highest value of data protection (5) and weighed by 0.5.

 Electronic government (20%)